-Finally, we are here, where the original vision of eHangar is matched by the technology!
+Finally, we are here, where the original eHangar vision is now matched by the technology!

 eHangar.com was started in 2003 with the original tagline "Everything Aviation Under One Roof".
 I had envisioned it to be a portal for all things aviation, where aviation enthusiasts all over the world could congregate and share everything to do with aviation.